 Let us look at the first recess as you enter the second corridor space (7).
 This is a wall-size digital map of Europe.
-The image is constructed from four color bands, each color is taken from the marbles found in the columns of San Marco Basilica.
-These colours symbolise an imperial center.
+The image is constructed from four color bands, each color is taken from the marbles found in the columns of Basilica San Marco.
 Each line of the band bisects a significant political border that has constructed Europe - the relationship between Venice and the former East/West border during the Cold War, the border between the Orthodox Church's and the Catholic Church's area of influence, and the line dividing Europe and Asia.
 Next, there is a line running along the coast from Venice to Constantinople which traces the route taken by the Venetian-funded 4th Crusade, in 1204, that resulted in the sacking of Constantinople, the fall of the Roman Empire capital, and the shift of power back to Italy.
 It is said that this money funded the Italian Renaissance.
 There is also the crest of Venice and the crest of the temporary Latin Empire that the crusaders army set up.
-This is followed by lines in the map of Europe showing changes to the political states and different empires between 1204 to 2013.
+This is followed by the changes to the political states and different empires between 1204 to 2013.
 Next there is a large cluster of names around Venice listing the names of countries taking part in the last biennial, and finally a number of quotes analyzing the relationship between the inclusion of new pavilions to geopolitical changes.